Crated up and ready to go! Heading for Brooklyn! Thank you, Craters and Freighters!

 More sewing here (love!), with multiple sheets of paper making a detailed whole.
 A true depth and elegance.

 As the end 2017 approaches, I’d like to take a moment to say thank you.
 This has been a momentous year for me in many ways, with a hand injury to work through, new projects begun, a move into a new studio space, and more.
 I’m grateful for the flowers brought to openings, the kind words about my work – through emails, guest books at shows, phone calls, and heartfelt conversations.
 I’m grateful for everyone who dropped by the studio, and their friends for coming along.
 I’m grateful for new collectors, longtime collectors who continue to support me, and fans who root for me from afar with clicks and Likes.

 I appreciate all of this, and more.
 I’m deeply grateful.
 Thank you.

 I’ve been thinking about the power of art recently.
 As in, the real power and energy it contains.

 This piece, for example, I made with my father-in-law in mind while I was working through some ideas on marriage.
 The stylized diagram of an engine part or process (it was Greek to me, but he would know) came through my hands as if I knew it inside and out.
 The road reflector and red plastic – both broken – that I found on the side of the road.
 Even the last bit of blue lace from the roll, too small to really do anything with.
 All these things, destined for the garbage, but I saw something else for them.
-The self-proclaimed “junkyard dog” would understand that.
+Frank, the self-proclaimed “junkyard dog”, would understand that.

 After I sent Frank a photo of the painting, he asked me about each component, how I made it, how big it was, and so on.
 He kept repeating variations on his astonishment and pleasure: “No one ever did anything like that for me before”.